1000Bulbs/dev-app/README.md

 1. Clone/fork this repository.
 2. Follow the instructions in each of the subdirectories' README files.
-3. Send us a pull request through GitHub or let us know where we can find your clone.
+3. Send us a pull request through GitHub or let us know where we can find your repo.

 Should you be new to Git, we recommend [Pro Git](http://git-scm.com/book).